SaachiDholakia/Formula1_DataAnalysis/README.md

 ## Tableau Dashboard

 To further explore the findings and insights from the analysis, an interactive Tableau dashboard has been created.
-You can view and interact with the dashboard here.
+You can view and interact with the dashboard here(https://public.tableau.com/app/profile/saachi.dholakia/viz/Formula1_17181298051540/Story1).

 ## Conclusion